josherrickson/stata2/stata_markdown/05-regression.md

 <</dd_do>>
 ~~~~

+**This does not fit a different model.** Both models (with `i.rep78` and `ib3.rep78`) are identical, we're just seeing slight variations.
+If the
+models do change (especially the model fit numbers in the top right), something has gone wrong.

 ^#^^#^^#^ Interactions

 Each coefficient we've look at so far is only testing whether there is a relationship between the predictor and response when the other predictors are